mavericks-software/harvestbot/README.md

 ### Integrate bot to Slack

 1. [Create new Slack App](https://api.slack.com/apps)
+2. From the "App Home" tab: make sure that "Messages tab" is turned on and that the "Allow users to send Slash commands and messages from the messages tab" checkbox is selected
-1. Configure the slash command that will trigger your bot in "Slash Commands" tab.
+2. Configure the slash command that will trigger your bot in the "Slash Commands" tab.
 The request URL you can fill out later when you have the cloud functions in place.
-1. Add permissions for scopes **chat:write**, **commands**, **users:read** and **users:read.email** to be able to send messages to your workspace and get the users email address.
+3. Add permissions for scopes **commands**, **chat:write**, **im:write**, **mpim:write**, **users:read** and **users:read.email** to be able to send messages to your workspace and get the users email addresses.
-1. Install the app to your workspace.
+5. Install the app to your workspace.
-1. Record the Slack signing secret and OAuth access token for configuration in later step.
+6. Record the Slack signing secret and OAuth access token for configuration in later step.

 ### Storing encrypted app configuration